premJyotish007/ethglobalnyc2025/README.md

 4. **Deployment**: Automated deployment scripts
 5. **Verification**: Contract verification on BaseScan

-### 🚀 Deployment of TicketBid Contract on Base Sepolia
+### 🚀 Deployment of VeriTix Contract on Base Sepolia

 The smart contracts are deployed using a comprehensive deployment pipeline: